PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Asarah and Boltac eating, she is sad.
 He presents her with the sign he took from the ruins of the Inn.
 ****

+# End With Relan #

+Boltac makes him a knight.

+"A knight?
+How can I be a knight?
+Don't I have to be a squire first?""

+Boltac smiled at the young man, so innocent in the ways of the world, and oblivious to what had just happened, "I'm a King, and I didn't have to be a prince first.

+"But I don't know anything about being a knight!"

+"I don't know anything about being a King, so we'll figure it out as we go along."

+"I don't think this is a very good idea.
+I'm really not comfortable--"

+"En-henh," said Boltac, "So you know what the first rule of being a knight is?"

+"No, see, I don't even know what the first rule is!"

+"The first rule is you obey the King."

+"Right," Relan nodded, "obey the King."

+"Now kneel and hold still so I can knight you without cutting your ear off."

+"But…"

+"Obey!"